ben-dh3/broken_blog_application/http_bites/02_requests_and_responses.md

   * its **body** (or content)

-The web server decides which status code to assign to the response, as a way of communicating to the client whether everything is fine (`200` - "OK"), or if something wrong happened.
+The web server decides which status code to assign to the response, as a way of communicating to the client whether everything is fine (e.g. `200` "OK"), or if something went wrong.
 [A lot of different status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) exist for different situations.
-A famous one you probably already know of is `404` ("Not Found"), used by the server to indicate that the server cannot respond to a request.
+A famous one you probably already know of is `404` ("Not Found"), used by the server to indicate that the server cannot find the resource specified in the request's path.

 ## Using `curl`